kasamikona/Loopy-Tools/README.md

 ## Repo Contents

-- CompilerTemplate: A preliminary C toolchain for compiling very simple Loopy code.
+- CompilerTemplate: A basic C++ toolchain for compiling very simple Loopy code (needs new example code...)
 - Documentation: Research findings and datasheets.
 - Hardware: Parts for custom designed hardware.
 - SerialDumper: A tool to dump cartridges using the Loopy console itself with a serial mod.